 There is no one cause of suicide.
 Sometimes, there is a known mental health condition or brain disease, like mood or eating disorders, but not always.
-Other factors may include: chronic pain, financial stress, prolonged grief, history of abuse or trauma (including concussions), substance misuse, and marginalized identities.
+Other factors may include: chronic pain, financial stress, prolonged grief, history of abuse or trauma (including concussions), addiction, and marginalized identities.
 Suicide risk might increase because of side effects of certain medications ().

 If you have had a loved one die by suicide, we extend to you our deepest condolences and compassion.
 Nearly 6 million adults will know someone who died by suicide this year.
 Survivors of suicide loss have unprecedented access to peer support through online communities.
 But the shame and confusion that follows a suicide death often means that families get less support when they deserve more.
 No one should suffer in silence — not the person struggling with suicidal thoughts, nor the family who lost a loved one to suicide.